amplience/amplience-shopify-hydrogen/docs/amplience/existing-hydrogen-app.md

 npm install markdown-to-jsx clsx @heroicons/react
 ```

-Copy the amplience components directory `./components/amplience`:
+Copy the Amplience components directory `./components/amplience`:

 ```bash
 cp -R '/path/to/amplience-shopify-app/app/components/amplience' '/path/to/existing-hydrogen-app/app/components/amplience'
 ```

-Now you can use render Amplience content by simply passing Amplienc content to the `AmplenceContent` component:
+Now you can render Amplience content by simply passing Amplienc content to the `AmplenceContent` component:

 ```js
 <AmplienceContent content={simpleBanner} />
 ```

-Make sure amplience media can be requested by updating `createContentSecurityPolicy` options in `./app/entry.server.tsx` to include the following:
+Make sure Amplience media can be requested by updating `createContentSecurityPolicy` options in `./app/entry.server.tsx` to include the following:

 ```js
 {